Inverter-based resource: Protection functions

+Once tripped, the IBRs will restart based on a timer or through manual intervention.
+A typical timer setting is in the seconds to minutes range (the IEEE-1547 default is 300 seconds).

 Vulnerabilities

 New challenges to the system stability came with the increased penetration of IBRs.
 Incidences of disconnections during contingency events where the fault ride through was expected, and poor damping of subsynchronous oscillations in weak grids were reported.

 One of the most studied major power contingencies that involved IBRs is the Blue Cut Fire of 2016 in Southern California, with a temporary loss of more than a gigawatt of photovoltaic power in a very short time.

 Blue Cut fire

-The Blue Cut fire in the Cajon Pass on August 16, 2016, has affected multiple high-voltage (500 kV and 287 kV) power transmission lines passing through the canyon, throughout the day thirteen 500 kV line faults and two 287 kV faults.
+The Blue Cut fire in the Cajon Pass on August 16, 2016, has affected multiple high-voltage (500 kV and 287 kV) power transmission lines passing through the canyon.
+Throughout the day thirteen 500 kV line faults and two 287 kV faults were recorded.
 The faults themselves were transitory and self-cleared in a short time (2-3.5 cycles, less than 60 milliseconds), but the unexpected features of the algorithms in the photovoltaic inverter software triggered multiple massive losses of power, with the largest one of almost 1,200 megawatts at 11:45:16 AM, persisting for multiple minutes.

 The analysis performed by the North American Electric Reliability Corporation (NERC) had shown that: